google/libphonenumber/FAQ.md

 ### When should I use isValidNumberForRegion?

 Rarely!
 Many people have phone numbers that do not belong to the country they live in.
-This applies to particularly to mobile numbers, but may also be true for VoIP numbers etc. Note also that the regions your application supports may not be the same as the regions we support.
+This applies particularly to mobile numbers, but may also be true for VoIP numbers etc. Note also that the regions your application supports may not be the same as the regions we support.
 For example, the Channel Islands such as "Jersey" have their own region code - JE.
 If you allow these users to sign up